mtuopensource/TechChat/CONTRIBUTING.md

 # Contributing To Tech Chat

 ## How to start contributing.
+ ### There are **two** ways to start contributing.
- To start contributing, fork this project.
+  #### 1. fork this project.
  You can fork this project by clicking the fork button at the top right of this web page.

-  ### After Forking the Repo, type in these commands to clone the code
+  #### After Forking the Repo, type in these commands to clone the code

 ````
   git clone https://github.com/@YOUR USER NAME/TechChat.git
 ````
+---

+ #### 2. Make a new Branch
+  Take a look at the current issues on this github repo.
+Make a branch to complete/solve that issue.
+  Then make a merge request into master

  ## Some simple rules when contributing.
  * Always make pull requests to master, not to branches marked as stable